Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 Thing		| | 446846

 ## How exact matches work
-During the generation of the dataset, we combined different LOD instances into clusters and an Ontotext URI was assigned for each cluster.
-To extend the interoperability between our system and external clients as well as to provide an option for future upgrades of the dataset from external sources, we have kept all LOD URIs and they can be provided upon request.
+During the generation of the dataset, different LOD instances are combined into clusters and an Ontotext URI is assigned to each of them.
+To extend the interoperability between our system and the client system, as well as to provide an option for future upgrades of the dataset from external sources, all LOD URIs are kept and can be provided upon request.

 ## How Ontotext instance URIs are generated and why
-Each Ontotext URI identifies a cluster of external datasets URIs representing the same unique object.
-These URIs were generated by using a modified version of Flake (a decentralized, k-ordered ID generation service), which guarantees that there would be no duplicated identifiers.
+Each Ontotext URI identifies a cluster of URIs representing the same unique object from the external datasets.
+These URIs are generated by using a modified version of Flake (a decentralized, k-ordered ID generation service), which guarantees no duplication of identifiers.
 Flake produces short identifiers that can be represented internally using 64 bit numbers, which also lowers the space requirements of the various components in the system.